- 1972 - Clubhouse design contract awarded to Jacksonville firm of Freedman, Clements and Rumple

 - 2018 - Golf Clubhouse Renovation began

-- Golf Clubhouse is projected completion end of 2020
+- Golf Clubhouse is projected completion beginning 2021

 The golf clubhouse once was a garden, too.
 Developer Jim Stockton wanted to make a statement with everything he built at Sawgrass and its biggest structure would be no exception.
 Back in 1972, golf clubhouses reflected their community, from the stately home at Timuquana to the Spanish hacienda at San Jose, Northeast Floridians were used to old styles.